CleisthenesH/CleisthenesH/README.md

 </p>

 I just think they're neat and have adopted this one in particular as my avatar.

-# Introduction
-I am a software engineer working on the Australian east coast.
-I also have a deep interest in mathematics, completing a degree, where I developed a love of typesetting along side mathematics and programming.
-These interests are incorporated into making accompanying documents for many of my programming pursuit.

 #  Repos Summary :octocat:
 ## Main
 At the time of writing I have three main repos.
-1. :goat: [The YALE engine](https://github.com/CleisthenesH/YALE) a GUI widget engine and where I get my avatar from.
+1. :goat: [Yet Another Lua Engine](https://github.com/CleisthenesH/YALE) is a GUI widget engine and whose abbreviation is where I get my avatar from.
-2. :lock: [Rijndael-Field-Hashing](https://github.com/CleisthenesH/Rijndael-Field-Hashing) is the application and pedagogical pedagogical of finite field theory to hashing.
+2. :lock: [Rijndael-Field-Hashing](https://github.com/CleisthenesH/Rijndael-Field-Hashing) is the application and pedagogical documentation of finite field theory to hashing.
-3. :brain: [Neural-Networks](https://github.com/CleisthenesH/Neural-Networks) is the same as Rijndael but with Neural Networks
+3. :brain: [Neural-Networks](https://github.com/CleisthenesH/Neural-Networks) is the same as Rijndael but with Neural Networks.

 ## Living Documents (Permanently unfinished notes)
 1. :heavy_plus_sign: [Math-Notes](https://github.com/CleisthenesH/Math-Notes) is an eclectic collection of math snippets I found cool enough to write down.